 Before you study abroad, you’ll need to consider the costs involved, including money spent on rent, educational supplies, insurance, travel and your personal expenses (food, etc.).

 You won’t need to worry about tuition fees, as you will continue paying Salford as usual and the only costs you may be required to pay to the host institution are enrolment or registration fees.
 You’ll also be eligible to receive the student finance you are ordinarily paid.
-If you are studying on the Erasmus+ programme, there is further funding available.

 Tips for being money wise: